wpscanteam/wpscan/README.md

 - **New installations**: `~/.cache/wpscan/db` (or `$XDG_CACHE_HOME/wpscan/db` if set)
 - **Existing installations**: `~/.wpscan/db` (legacy path, maintained for backward compatibility)

+Runtime files such as the default HTTP cache and cookie jar are stored under `$TMPDIR/wpscan` when `$TMPDIR` is set.
+Otherwise they use the same per-user XDG cache directory, for example `~/.cache/wpscan/cache` and `~/.cache/wpscan/cookie_jar.txt`.
+These defaults can be overridden with `--cache-dir` and `--cookie-jar`.

 To migrate an existing installation to the XDG path:

 ```shell